 Last October, Collymore relented to the pain and had hip surgery performed in Seattle.
 After some time spent at the USA National Team Center rehabbing in January 2010, she returned to Seattle to have a second surgery on Feb.
 3 to repair the right hip.

 “I hope to be back with the National Team by mid-summer,” Collymore said.
 “In late April or early May, I will be able to start jumping again.”

 “The process of rehabilitation is about baby steps, daily consistency and lots of patience,” Collymore said.
-“But the surgery was definitely worth it.
-For the first time in almost three years I can walk and move without grinding pain.”
+“But the surgery was definitely worth it.”

 When she does return to the team, Collymore expressed that volleyball will be her first priority, while music will be something she continues to do during her down-time.
 She already has one thing to look forward to this summer, something that rarely comes along at the elite level of volleyball.